MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started-service-administration.md

     | West EU                    | `https://electronicinvoicing.weu-il301.gateway.prod.island.powerapps.com/` |

 4. Verify that the **Application Id** field is set to **0cdb527f-a8d1-4bf8-9436-b352c68682b2**.
 This value is a fixed value.
-5. In the **LCS Environment Id** field, enter the Id of your LCS environment.
+5. In the **LCS Environment Id** field, enter the ID of your LCS environment.
 6. Select **Save**, and then close the page.

 ## Create Key Vault references